lorossi/MK8D-analysis/README.md

 To do so, the script:

 - Accepts a minimum and maximum value for each stat
-- Orders the builds in an order according to the user's needs
 - Computes a score for each build, according to some custom weights
+- Sorts the builds in an order according to the user's needs
 - Limits the number of builds to be shown

+The part relative to the sorting is implemented via an algorithm called `top-k`.
-All of these manipulations are done via dunder methods, which makes the code very readable *(I hope)* as it reduces the overall verbosity and makes the code more compact.
+All the entities manipulations are done via dunder methods, which makes the code very readable *(I hope)* as it reduces the overall verbosity and makes the code more compact.

-The output of the script can be either printed to the console "raw" *(in a human-readable format)*, in `json` or `csv` format.
+The output of the script can be either printed to the console "raw" *(in a human-readable format)*, `json`, `csv`, table formatted in `markdown`, or `toml` format.

 ## The results